15 of our favourite ideas for festive winter walks.

-Our unique take on the scavenger hunt!
-Don your gloves and hats, and head out for a stroll in your local area to see if you can spy 12 Christmas wreaths, 11 twinkling lights, 10 Christmas trees, etc.
+Don your gloves and hats, and head out for a festive winter walk in your local area to see if you can spy 12 Christmas wreaths, 11 twinkling lights, 10 Christmas trees, …

-Cross each item off on our free printable as you go along.
+Cross each item off on our free printable below as you go.

 Plan a route around all your local friends’ homes and take a trip out to drop off your Christmas cards.
 This is a great activity for practising map skills with children.

 And, if you don’t have that many friends locally, why not drop cards into your neighbours or local care homes instead?

 Like what you’ve seen?
 Be sure to share with your friends.

 Do you remember going to see the Christmas lights and shop windows when you were a child?
 It’s one of those longstanding traditions for so many families.

 Take a stroll along your local High Street, or head to a nearby city for a spot of window browsing.
 The adventure is only improved by being out in the dark!

 Why not bring along a winter picnic – hot chocolate and cookies, or a flask of soup and some bread rolls.
 You’ll be sure to keep everyone toasty warm and smiling!

 Combining Crafty With Festive Winter Walks!